Free Dev Day — June 25 — Virtual

 USE DATABASE DEV_DW;

-If you remember, when we were unloading sample data, we took a subset of orders and a subset of customers.
-This might have no overlap at all, therefore the inner join with dim1_order results in all rows being eliminated.
+If we recall, when we were unloading sample data, we took a subset of orders and a subset of customers.
+These samples might have no overlap at all!
+Therefore, the inner joins could result in all rows being eliminated.

-Thankfully, this is a Data Vault, so all we need to do is load the full customer dataset.
-Just think about it, there is no need to reprocess any links or fact tables simply because the customer feed was incomplete.
-Those of you who have used different architectures for data engineering and warehousing likely have painful experiences of such situations in the past.
-So, let's fix it!
+Thankfully, this is a Data Vault.
+All we need to do is land the full customer dataset back in the Landing Zone.
+Just think about it, there is no need to reprocess any links or fact tables simply because the customer feed was originally incomplete.
+Those who have used other architectures for data warehouses likely have painful experiences of such situations in the past.
+So, let's see how easy it is to fix it!

 -- All the Customers -----------------------------------------------------------